 For now, *Phoebe needs sponsorship!
 Sponsoring *Phoebe tells her that she’s beautiful, loved, and well taken care of.
 Sponsorship goes toward meals, pretty dresses, shelter, medical care if she needs it, and so much more including MORE LOVE!

 Date to SCH: December 2009

 Other Details About Me: I am blind, but you wouldn’t even know it by the way I easily maneuver around my living space.
 I am adventurous and curious.

-*Phoebe is living in SCH’s ideal plan for their children’s homes – small, family-style group settings with a foster mom or parents, siblings, and sponsors from afar.
+*Phoebe is living in SCH’s ideal plan for their children’s homes – small, family-style group settings with local and volunteer foster parents, foster siblings, and the opportunity for global sponsors from afar.